johnjimysom/tatsuta/README.md

 # tatsuta
-lightweight csv reader, .csv has been edited to read 3 rows.
+lightweight csv reader without the use of external libraries such as boost, .csv has been edited to read 3-5 rows.